AnujPancholi/fullstackopen2020-part7/README.md

 Added `materiel-ui` in dependencies, then used the `Button` and `TextField` components in the `LoginForm`.
 There were some alignment issues, solved with css of my own using flexbox.

+## Exercise 7.20

+I had already spent quite a bit of time on styling, now added components from material-ui in a few more places.

 ----